DmitryBarovik/svn_at_github/readme_renamed.txt

 hello world
-added this line with notepad
+added this line with notepad.
+Not staged part